jasper-th-wang/Basic_Webpage_Guide/docs/task1.md

 ## Linking your CSS file to your HTML file

-NEED SOME TEXT
+Now, let's link your CSS file to your HTML file and write some CSS code to style your webpage.

-1. In VS Code, open your index.html file
+1. In VS Code, open your index.html file.

     !!! note "Basic Structure of a HTML Document"
         An HTML document consists of elements enclosed in tags, defining the structure and content of a webpage.
 It typically begins with a `<!DOCTYPE html>` declaration followed by `<html>`, `<head>`, and `<body>` tags, where the `<head>` section contains metadata and the `<body>` section holds the visible content.

-2. Paste the following code snippet into the file
+2. Paste the following code snippet into the file.

     ??? abstract "Code Snippet of the HTML Boilerplate"
          ```html